A/B Testing

 Moving to version B: This gives you direct, player-to-player comparisons of the changes in the gaming experience.
 To prevent bias in the responses, the order in which the versions are shown to the players are alternated between different cohorts of players.

 Why this approach works: Players can provide a comparative review of the different versions of the same game, noting specific improvements or changes that caught their attention.
 Plus, since they're already familiar with the basic concept of your game, they can focus more on the differences and how that affects their gameplay.
-In the same vein, you can assess how players compare your game with a competitor’s game, so you have a better idea of what works and what needs improvement.

 After both tests are complete, you'll receive: